Lina Makoul: Discography

-Her first single "This Ain't About You" was released worldwide on the April 29, 2016.
+Makoul's first single "This Ain't About You" was released worldwide on the April 29, 2016.
 The track achieved a top 10 in the UK Music-Week's Club and Pop Charts.
 Her second single "Dance Sucker" rose even further to No. 4 in the UK Music Week's Official Club Chart, reflecting her growing international success.

-Single "Dance Sucker" was released as a preview of Makul's new album Walking on a Tightrope released in 2017.
-The track was produced by Grammy Award winner Jerry Wonda and Tal Forer.
-The album features songs written by Karen Poole (David Guetta / Janet Jackson / Kylie Minogue) and Grammy Award winner Eliot Kennedy (Spice Girls / Take That).
-Lina is currently working with writers such as Brit Award Nominee Maegan Cottone (Demi Lovato / Iggy Azalea / Britney / Little Mix), Hiten Bharadia (Craig David / Lemar / Omi / Tiesto) and Knightstarr (Anne-Marie / Janelle Monáe).
+The single "Dance Sucker" was released as a preview of Makoul's 2017 album Walking on a Tightrope.
+The track was produced by Jerry Wonda and Tal Forer.